MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

    ![Select 3D toolkit](media/select-3D-toolkit.PNG "Select 3D toolkit")

-3. Drag the arrow you want to one of the **3D parts** boxes below the instruction text box.
+3. Drag the 3D model you want to one of the **3D parts** boxes below the instruction text box.

    ![Drag a model to 3D parts box](media/select-arrow.PNG "Drag a model to 3D parts box")